Study Argentina’s social movements and the country’s past and current struggles to guarantee human rights for its diverse populations.

 You will live with a family in Buenos Aires, Argentina’s capital and largest city, for six weeks.
 Buenos Aires offers an outstanding array of cultural assets and offerings, which many students enjoy together with their families.
 Most host families are middle class and live in apartments or small houses in the city.
 All live within the Capital Federal District.

-During the excursion to Patagonia, you will immerse yourself in rural indigenous life by staying for two days in a Mapuche community in the beautiful Patagonian mountains.
+Some semesters, the program offers a rural homestay during the excursion to Patagonia.
+You will immerse yourself in rural indigenous life by staying for two days in a Mapuche community in the beautiful Patagonian mountains.
 This rural homestay gives you the opportunity to experience a lifestyle very different from the one in Buenos Aires.
 By participating in community life and daily activities, you will better understand the challenges faced by rural communities.

 Other accommodations during the program include small hotels and hostels.